Karl Hugo Strunz: Biography

 Strunz was born on 24 February 1910 in Weiden in der Oberpfalz (Upper Palatinate, Bavaria, Germany).
 He attended the 'Goethe-Oberrealschule Regensburg', a high school with a strong scientific background in Regensburg.
-In 1929 he began his studies in natural sciences at the University of Munich and specialized in Mineralogy.
-He received his doctorate degree in philosophy in 1933 from the University of Munich and two years later his doctorate degree in technical sciences from the Technical University Munich.
+In 1929, he began his studies in natural sciences at the Ludwig-Maximilians-Universität München and specialized in Mineralogy.
+He received his doctorate degree in philosophy in 1933 from the Ludwig-Maximilians-Universität München and two years later his doctorate degree in technical sciences from the Technical University of Munich.

 After he graduated he was granted a research scholarship at the Victoria University (Manchester, England) where he worked with William Lawrence Bragg.
 He then went on to the ETH Zurich (Switzerland), where he was an assistant to Paul Niggli.

 In 1937 Strunz went on to the Mineralogical Museum of the Museum für Naturkunde (Berlin, Germany), where he was Paul Ramdohr's assistant.
-Two years later, in 1939, he was appointed professor to the 'Friedrich-Wilhelm University', now Humboldt University in Berlin.
+Two years later, in 1939, he was appointed professor to the 'Friedrich-Wilhelm University', now the Humboldt University of Berlin.
 He held that position beyond the end of the second world war in 1946.

-In 1946 he moved on to the University of Regensburg where he established a department for mineralogy and geology.
+In 1946, he moved on to the University of Regensburg where he established a department for mineralogy and geology.

-In 1951 he was appointed to Technische Universität Berlin as a professor, where he established a department for mineralogy.
+In 1951, he was appointed to Technische Universität Berlin as a professor, where he established a department for mineralogy.
 He would keep this position until becoming a professor emeritus in 1978.

 Strunz died on 19 April 2006 in Unterwössen (Bavaria, Germany).